unifiedjs/handbook/readme.md

 **This is a work in progress**

 This handbook describes the unified ecosystem.
-It goes in depth about the numerous syntaxes it supports, how to use it, and practical guides on writing plugins.
+It goes in depth about the numerous syntaxes it supports, usage, and practical guides on writing plugins.

 ## Table of contents